Capital gains tax on separation

 I have stayed in the jointly-owned family home and my spouse/civil partner has moved out.
 What happens when the home is sold?

 Your share of the proceeds will remain free of CGT assuming it has been your main home throughout the entire period of ownership.
 Any profit on your spouse/civil partner’s share may be liable to CGT.
 If the property is sold within 9 months of them moving out, then the exemption from CGT for their main residence will apply to the period of absence; after that a proportion of their gain may become liable to tax (but see below).

 Your spouse/civil partner will still have their annual exempt amount to use against this gain, if they have not used it against other gains, and will be able to use any capital losses they have.

 There is a special relief available where, in connection with a permanent separation or divorce or dissolution of civil partnership, the leaving spouse or civil partner legally transfers (that is, disposes) of his or her share of the jointly-owned property to the remaining spouse or civil partner (such a transfer could be a disposal for CGT purposes).

-The relief is only relevant if the leaving spouse makes the transfer more than 9 months (or 18 months for disposals prior to 6 April 2020) after having left the property, because the leaving spouse would be entitled to private residence relief for the final 9 months (or 18 months for disposals prior to 6 April 2020) of ownership of their share in any case.
+The relief is only relevant if the leaving spouse or civil partner makes the transfer more than 9 months after having left the property, because the leaving spouse or civil partner would be entitled to private residence relief for the final 9 months of ownership of their share in any case.
 The conditions are:

-- the property is transferred to the remaining spouse or civil partner as part of a financial settlement (for example, an agreement between the spouses or an order of the court); and
+- the property is transferred to the remaining spouse or civil partner as part of a financial settlement (for example, an agreement between the spouses/civil partners or an order of the court); and

 - no other property becomes a main residence, for the purposes of this relief, of the leaving spouse or civil partner; and